Shelby County, Alabama: Politics

-Prior to the early 1980s, elected officials serving or representing Shelby County were all affiliated with the Democratic Party, although at a national level the county often supported Republicans even during the "Solid South" era – it was one of four counties in Alabama to vote for Theodore Roosevelt over Woodrow Wilson in 1912.
-Most of the rapid transition from the Democratic Party dominance to a complete reversal, with Republicans in control of all but a couple of offices, took place during the years between 1984 and 1992.
-It was not until the election of 2010, and specifically the results in Alabama House of Representatives District 42, that Republicans held every party-identified elected office with jurisdiction or residency (or both) in Shelby County.
+Prior to the early 1980s, the Democratic Party dominated Shelby County politics, although at a national level the county often supported Republicans even during the "Solid South" era – it was one of four counties in Alabama to vote for Theodore Roosevelt over Woodrow Wilson in 1912.
+The county has not supported a Democrat for president since 1960, but Democrats continued to hold most offices for some time.
+Between 1984 and 1992, the county saw a complete reversal from Democratic dominance to Republicans in control of all but a couple of offices.
+It was not until the election of 2010, and specifically the results in Alabama House of Representatives District 42, that Republicans held every partisan elected office with jurisdiction or residency (or both) in Shelby County.
 (In Alabama, municipal officials are elected on a non-partisan basis.)

-The Shelby County Republican Party, under the official direction of the Republican Executive Committee of Shelby County, Alabama, is the affiliate of the Alabama Republican Party in Shelby County, and is the identity by which its governing body is known.

 In 2013, the county was the plaintiff in Shelby County v.
 Holder, which struck down portions of the Voting Rights Act of 1965 as unconstitutional.